Schmalzy/Schmalzy.github.io/_posts/2014-09-28-Personal-Site-Jekyll-Theme.md

 ### Disclaimer

 While I am a Web-Developer by day, I am most-definitely not a Designer.
 I wouldn’t even consider myself a real Front-End Web Developer.
-I write mostly server-side code, and because I mostly work on internal web applications for large corporation, the time allocated for design and front-end development is basically zero.
-Considering the company’s standard browser is IE8, and I am required to support IE7 as well, I don’t get to do much of what I would consider real Front-End Web Development.
+I write mostly server-side code, and because I mostly work on internal web applications for large corporation, the time allocated for design and front-end development is basically zero (frustrating).
+Considering the company’s standard browser is IE8, and I am required to support IE7 as well (lame), I don’t get to do much of what I would consider real Front-End Web Development (I need a new job).

 So this site is basically an excuse for me to try out modern web development techniques and try my hand at a little design.
 Any feedback (positive or negative) is always welcome.